 The pupils brought in a huge array of tins and packets of non-perishable food, tea, coffee and toiletries.
 Bags-upon-bags were filled with the generous donations and they were driven by school minibus later in the day to a very grateful Emmaus Community in Portslade.

 Mrs Bakthiari, Principal at Shoreham College said, “Our Harvest Celebration was a wonderful moment for our Junior community to pause, think, give thanks and to support our local community through donations of food and other necessities.”

-The Junior school celebrated Harvest in other ways too.
-Little Lions Nursery and Reception created a delightfully dressed scarecrow, which joined them for Harvest songs; Y6 lead prayers and some of the younger years drew pastel fruit bowl pictures and made clay vegetables.
-But, perhaps the most entertaining Harvest tradition at Shoreham is the one of the Y5s being asked to create and bring in ‘Vegetable Heads’.
+We also followed one of our most entertaining Harvest traditions at Shoreham, where the Y5s are asked to create and bring in ‘Vegetable Heads’.
 Every year they delight us with their creativity and this year was no exception.
-Mrs. Stokes, Head of Juniors said, “they brought a smile to us all, a fantastic display of colour and creativeness, such a great effort put in by them all, thank you.”
+Mrs Stokes, Head of Juniors said, “they brought a smile to us all, a fantastic display of colour and creativity, such a great effort put in by them all, thank you.”

 The Senior School also collected food and toiletries for Off the Fence in Hove.
 The vast array of donations were displayed in Lewes Hall whilst a video was shown about the lives and hopes of the homeless and the pupils reflected upon how difficult their lives must be and to think of the ways in which we, as a community could try to help.